chris48s/cakephp-geodistance/README.md

 ```

 `latitude`, `longitude` and `radius` are required parameters.
 If required
-parameters are missing or invalid, an exception of class `GeoDistanceException`
+parameters are missing or invalid, an exception of class `GeoDistanceInvalidArgumentException`
 will be thrown.

 You can also pass additional conditions or parameters to the query and